-At Comourpost Facility, the Lake County Solid Waste Management District composts leaves through our Leaf Collection Program which services some of the unincorporated areas of Lake County.
-Currently the District has 4 leaf vacuums that collect leaves and drop them off at the site.
-Once the leaves are dropped off at the site they are immediately placed in windrows where they will begin their decomposition.
+At our Compost Facility, the Lake County Solid Waste Management District composts leaves through our Leaf Collection Program which services some of the unincorporated areas of Lake County.
+Currently, the District has 5 leaf vacuums that collect leaves and drop them off at our facility.
+Once the leaves are dropped off at the site, they are immediately placed in windrows where they will begin their decomposition.
 These leaves are closely monitored so that our staff can determine the appropriate internal temperature to begin turning them.
 Once the leaves reach an internal temperature of 130 -140 degrees, they enter a baking stage.
 Once this temperature is achieved, there is a 15 day window to turn the pile a minimum of 5 times.
 This ensures proper breakdown of the material as the temperature and moisture level are closely monitored.
 The windrows will eventually be grinded using a horizontal grinder where they will then be screened using a Trommel screen.
-The Trommel screen will then produce Grade A compost that the District plans to sell to local municipalities and landscaping companies.
+The Trommel screen will then produce Grade A compost that the District sells to local municipalities and landscaping companies.
 Compost samples are sent to A&L Great Lakes Laboratory where it is tested to ensure it is top quality compost.

 What Not To Compost and Why